-As they go through life in its many phases, I want them to understand what it means to be an ally, so they can best support their friends and others who are not treated fairly in society, simply based on who they are.
+As they go through life in its many phases, I want them to understand what it means to be an ally, so they can best support their friends and others who experience oppression in society, simply based on who they are.

 I believe most parents/teachers/caregivers grapple with when to start having difficult conversations about societal inequity with their kids.